AudiovisualMetadataPlatform/amp_bootstrap/README.md

 Each package's metadata will be displayed along with prompt to continue, such
 as:
 ```
-Package Data for ../packages/amp_python__1.0__x86_64.tar:
+Package Data for ../packages/amp_ui__1.0.0__noarch.tar:
-  Name: amp_python
+  Name: amp_ui
-  Version: 1.0
+  Version: 1.0.0
-  Build date: 20220906_124604
+  Build date: 20230807_105728
+  Build revision: Branch: master, Commit: 69951e0
-  Architecture: x86_64
+  Architecture: noarch
-  Dependencies: []
+  Dependencies: ['tomcat']
-  Installation path: /home/amp/amp_python
+  Installation path: /srv/services/amp_sys-test-8120/tomcat/webapps
 Continue?
 ```
 Enter 'y' for each of the packages.

-NOTE: packages should be installed only when the system is stopped.
+NOTE: packages should be installed only when AMP is stopped.

-A record of the installations is kept in AMP_ROOT/packagedb.yaml.
+A record of the installation is kept in `$AMP_ROOT/packagedb.yaml`.
 This file is human-readable but is maintained by the software, so do not modify it.

-# Configure AMP
+## Initial AMP Configuration
-Once the system requirements are installed, the AMP system needs to be configured.
-All of the AMP configuration is done through the AMP_ROOT/amp_bootstrap/amp.yaml file.
-Configuration settings in this file will overlay any of the default settings that the system ships with.
-Generally, these settings will not need to be modified after the system is initially configured.
+All of the AMP configuration is done through the `$AMP_ROOT/amp_bootstrap/amp.yaml` file.
+Settings in this file will overlay any of the default settings that the system ships with.

+Generally, settings will not need to be modified after the system is initially configured.

 NOTE: The first time the system is configured, it will take a while since the galaxy system will load all of the prerequisites it needs to run at that